Orang National Park

 Orang National Park is a national park in India located on the northern bank of the Brahmaputra River in the Darrang and Sonitpur districts of Assam.
 It covers an area of 79.28 km2.
 It was established as a sanctuary in 1985 and declared a national park on 13 April 1999.
 It is rich in flora and fauna, including great Indian rhinoceros, pygmy hog, Asian elephant, wild water buffalo and the Bengal tiger.
-It is the only stronghold of the rhinoceros on the north bank of the Brahmaputra.

 History

 The park has a chequered history of habitation.
 Up to 1900, it was inhabited by the local tribes.
 On account of an epidemic disease, the tribal population abandoned the area.
 In 1919 the British colonial authorities declared it as Orang Game Reserve vide notice No. 2276/R dated 31 May 1915.
 The game reserve came under the control of the wildlife wing of the State Forest Department to meet the requirements of Project Tiger.
 It was established as a wildlife sanctuary in 1985, vide notification No. FRS 133/85/5 dated 20 September 1985.
 The park was renamed the Rajiv Gandhi Wildlife Sanctuary in 1992; however, this action had to be reversed due to public pressure against the renaming.
 Finally, the sanctuary was declared a National Park in 1999, vide notification No. FRW/28/90/154 dated 13 April 1999.